 Cap rate considers earning the asset could generate in comparison to its value.
 This rate is based on the net operating income (NOI) and the present market value of the property.

-We get net operating income after reducing property taxes, maintenance costs, and other operating expenses from the gross operating income.
+After reducing property taxes, maintenance costs, and other operating expenses from the gross operating income, we get net operating income.
 For a rental property, the NOI is rent less maintenance expenses.
 The calculation does not include depreciation.
 The current market value is the asset’s value on the market.

 This second approach, however, is not much in use.
 This is because it gives an inaccurate result when involving old properties, which may have a low purchase rate.
 Another reason is we can not apply this approach to the inherited property since the purchase price may be nil.
 Also, the first version is better because the property prices do not stay the same over time.